mozilla-releng/relengdocs/procedures/release-duty/merge-duty/merge_duty.rst

 mozilla-esr bump no-op trial run
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+mozilla-esr branches evolve over time: Today (October 2021), mozilla-esr91 is the current esr, and that is used in the discussion below; in the future, you may need to substitute a different esr version number.

 1. Follow the `general steps <#general-steps>`__ hopping on `esr91 <https://treeherder.mozilla.org/#/jobs?repo=mozilla-esr91>`__
 2. Insert the following payload and click submit.